Neural Feature Learning in Function Space

 which can be represented as a pair of $k$-dimensional features.
 To learn such feature representations, we introduce the two-level nesting configuration

 for some feature dimensions $\kb, k \geq 1$.
 The corresponding nested H-score is

 defined on the domain [cf. \eqref{eq:dom:c}]

 where for convenience, we explicitly express the first-level features as $\fb, \gb$, both of dimension $\kb$.
-We can use a network structure to compute the nested H-score \eqref{eq:h:nest:cpi}, as shown in \figref{fig:nest:two}.
+We can use a nested network architecture to compute the nested H-score \eqref{eq:h:nest:cpi}, as shown in \figref{fig:nest:two}.

 To see the roles of the two H-score terms in \eqref{eq:h:nest:cpi}, note that if we maximize only the first term $\Hs(\fb, \gb)$ of the nested H-score over the domain \eqref{eq:dom:cpi}, we will obtain the solution to a constrained dependence approximation problem (cf. \secref{sec:h:const}): $\fb \otimes \gb = \mdnl{\kb}(\lpmi_{X; Y}|\sspc{\cX}, \spc{\cY})$.
 Specifically, if $\kb$ is sufficiently large, we would get $\fb \otimes \gb = \proj{\lpmi_{X; Y}}{\sspc{\cX} \otimes \spc{\cY}} = \pif{}(\lpmi_{X; Y})$, which gives the aligned component.
 With such $\fb$ and $\gb$, we can express the second H-score term as